-You can see that over all hiring a web designer is likely to cost you much more than using a website builder.
+Overall, hiring a web designer is likely to cost you more than using a website builder.

 If you do need a designer for your project, don’t forget to ask for multiple quotes before agreeing on a price.
 (And bear in mind that sometimes a low price can be too good to be true.)

 If you’re building an ecommerce website, you can read our dedicated guide on how much an ecommerce website should cost.

 Planning the website you want to create is a key step to understanding how much it will cost you to build a website.